Photos of the Week: Feb. 23-27, 2026

 Key Takeaways:

-• The author expresses a strong passion for aerial photo flights, valuing the precision of formation flying and the thrill of capturing the perfect "money shot."
+• The author expresses a passion for aerial photo flights, highlighting the thrill of formation flying and capturing the perfect "money shot."

-• A recent photo flight over Austin, Texas, featured a Cirrus SR20 as the subject aircraft, photographed from a Cessna 182 photo ship.
+• The article details a specific photo shoot over Austin, Texas, involving a Cirrus SR20 being photographed from a Cessna 182 photo ship.

 See a mistake?
 Contact us.